vittau/vittau.github.io/_posts/2015-09-01-cursoexato.markdown

 thumbnail: cursoexato-thumbnail.png
 alt: Curso Exato
 project-start-date: September 2015
-project-end-date: Ongoing
+project-end-date: March 2016
 client: Curso Exato
 category: Web developer
-description: <a href="http://www.exatocursos.com">http://www.exatocursos.com</a><br />I assumed this project nearly at the end, mostly to provide assistance during the payment homologation process and to fix some bugs.
-I also provide maintenance for the site.
+description: <a href="http://www.exatocursos.com" target="_blank">http://www.exatocursos.com</a><br />I assumed this project nearly at the end, mostly to provide assistance during the payment homologation process and to fix some bugs.
+I also provided maintenance for the site.
 It's a preparation course for law public tender exams.

 ---